7424243/apptrackr-client/README.md

 ### Summary

 This app allows users to easily keep track of their job applications.
-The app requires authentication so a user has to sign up for an account, or, if they would like to simply tour the app and get a feel for how it works, demo login credentials are provided in the Live Demo landing page.
+The app requires authentication so a user has to sign up for an account, or, if they would like to simply tour the app and get a feel for how it works, demo login credentials are provided on the Login page.
 Once logged in, a user can see all of their previously saved job applications, filter the applications by status, add and/or edit a job application, and view details of a previously saved job application.
 A user can also save links to their favorite job boards and other resources within the 'Resources' page, which allows for a more streamlined and efficient job search.

 ## Built With